joaovictorgo99/jrpg/README.md

 ## How it Works

 It's a simple turn-based game.
 On your turn, you can attack, defend or heal yourself, and on the enemies' turn, they will attack you.
+The goal is to survive as many battles as possible (or to defeat as many enemies as you can, it depends on your point of view).

 ## How to Use